Jason Kubel: Minnesota Twins

-Kubel returned to action in spring training 2006, made the Twins' opening day roster, and started in right field on Opening Day.
-However, he got off to a slow start at the plate and was optioned to Triple-A Rochester on April 16, 2006.
+Kubel returned to action in spring training 2006, made the Twins' Opening Day roster, and started in right field on Opening Day.
+However, he got off to a slow start at the plate, batting just .188 in his first seven games.
+On April 16, 2006, Kubel was optioned to Triple-A Rochester, and was replaced on the active roster by Rubén Sierra.
 Kubel returned to the Twins lineup on May 23, 2006, as a replacement for the injured Shannon Stewart.
 He hit well in his return, including a walk-off grand slam against the Boston Red Sox in the 12th inning at the Hubert H. Humphrey Metrodome on June 13, 2006.
 After that, continued soreness in his knees limited his playing time and success for the rest of the 2006 season.
+Kubel finished the season batting .241 with eight home runs and 26 RBI in 73 games.

-Kubel's 2007 statistics showed improvement, playing 128 games with 418 at-bats.
-On July 6, 2007, Kubel drove in a career high seven runs in a 20-14 victory over the Chicago White Sox.
+Kubel's 2007 statistics showed improvement, as he finished the season with a .273 average, 13 home runs and 65 RBI in 128 games with 418 at-bats.
+On July 6, 2007, Kubel drove in a career high seven runs in a 20–14 victory over the Chicago White Sox.

 During the 2008 season, Kubel primarily served as the designated hitter slot due to the acquisition of left fielder Delmon Young from the Tampa Bay Rays.
 Kubel hit well in the clutch and provided much needed power in the middle of the Twins' lineup.
+In 141 games, he batted .272 with 20 home runs and 78 RBI.